Shop by RoomBedroomBlackout Curtains

 Blackout curtains can also be very helpful if you or your baby needs to nap or sleep during daylight hours.

-Finally, blackout curtains can dampen sound and act as an insulator, keeping your bedroom cool and shaded from the sun when it’t hot out, or keeping it warmer when it’s cold out.
+Finally, blackout curtains can dampen sound and act as an insulator, keeping your bedroom cool and shaded from the sun when it's hot out, or keeping it warmer when it's cold out.

 In short, they have benefits for everyone, even if you're not working a night shift and need sleep during the day.

-How dark should my bedroom be at night?
+How dark should my bedroom be at night for healthy sleep?

 Your bedroom should have less than 5 lux of light while you're sleeping for ideal health.
 Even a very small amount of night time light (over 5 lux) can disturb your clock genes and cause circadian rhythm problems.